looker-open-source/looker-explore-assistant/explore-assistant-extension/extension-bigquery-deployment/README.md

    BQML_MODEL_ID=<This is your BQML model name from the prior step formatted as dataset.model_name>
    ```

-1. Start the development server
+3. [Optional] Start the development server
    **IMPORTANT** If you are running the extension from a VM or another remote machine, you will need to Port Forward to the machine where you are accessing the Looker Instance from (ie. if you are accessing Looker from your local machine, run the following command there).
 Here's a boilerplate example for port forwarding the remote port 8080 to the local port 8080:
    `ssh username@host -L 8080:localhost:8080`.